cmextension/hugo-cmgiftcard-docs/content/cron-job/_index.md

 php5 /path/to/your/joomla/administrator/components/com\_cmgiftcard/cron.php

-“php5” is the command of PHP CLI.
-Depending on your server’s setup, the command could be different, you need to contact your hosting provider for knowing the correct command.
+"php5" is the command of PHP CLI.
+Depending on your server's setup, the command could be different, you need to contact your hosting provider for knowing the correct command.

-If the path to Joomla!’s installation folder is
+If the path to Joomla!'s installation folder is

 /home/username/public\_html/